webtides/luna-docs/content/docs/advanced/export.md

 ## Hybrid export

-A hybric export is useful for serverless environments or if you generated your static site, but don't want to loose all your serverside functionality.
+A hybrid export is useful for serverless environments or if you generated your static site, but don't want to loose all your serverside functionality.
 `luna-js` will generate a static site and export an express application which is configured to serve your exported static site and your api.